-I have given well over 100 presentations on Quality, CDI, and ICD-10 to providers, CDI specialists, and coders, including at ACPA’s NPAC, National ACDIS, AHIMA, NOHIMA, OrHIMA, and NODS.
+I have given hundreds of presentations on Quality, CDI, and ICD-10 to providers, CDI specialists, and coders, including at ACPA’s NPAC, National ACDIS, AHIMA, NOHIMA, OrHIMA, and NODS.

 You get me in a room with your providers (they don’t even have to be willing participants), and I can teach them quality, CDI, and ICD-10